France

 • personal data protection (Article 43 of the Act of 6 January 1978 on the Information Technology Services and the Protection Of Freedom)

 The French mechanism is based on the opt-in system.
-Only consumers who expressed their willingness to be part of the class are bound by the ruling issued in the group proceedings.
+Only known and identified consumers who expressed their willingness to be part of the class, and on whose behalf the claim has been filed, are bound by the ruling issued in the group proceedings.

 Class actions can be initiated by certified associations, e.g. national representative consumer associations accredited in the specific procedure have a sole standing for bringing a consumer law class action forth; labour unions are allowed to initiate class action proceedings in the case of discrimination.